sharetribe/flex-docs/src/docs/howto-transaction-process/edit-transaction-process-with-flex-cli/index.md

 like `:name`, `:actor`, `:actions`, `:to` and `:from`.

 To extend the review period in the transaction process, we need to find the transition where the review periods are defined.
-In the Flex default processes, the review period length is defined in the transition `:transition/expire-review-period`, and if one participant has already reviewed the other, in either `:transition/expire-provider-review-period` or
+In the Sharetribe default processes, the review period length is defined in the transition `:transition/expire-review-period`, and if one participant has already reviewed the other, in either `:transition/expire-provider-review-period` or